Parkstone Grammar School

 Parkstone Grammar School (commonly abbreviated to "PGS") is a selective, all-girls academy school in Poole specializing in science and languages, on the southern coast of England.

+Overview

+The school is situated in the northern end of the town (less than a mile away from Poole Grammar School).
+The school has been a recognised science specialist college since 2003 and a language specialist college since 2008.

 Admissions

-The school is situated in the northern end of the town (less than a mile away from Poole Grammar School).
-The school has been a recognised science specialist college since 2003.
-Since 2008, it has also been a language specialist college.
-Approximately 1,300 students from school years 7 to 13 attend the school.

 The school caters for girls between the ages of 11 and 18, teaching all to GCSE and a large proportion to A-level.
-The school currently has over 350 pupils in sixth form.
+Approximately 1,300 pupils from school years 7 to 13 attend the school, of which over 350 pupils are in sixth form.